simonhaddadgervais/portfolio-SAM-githubactions/README.md

             DNSName: !GetAtt MyDistribution.DomainName
 ```
 *
-Now to serve secure content I need a HTTPS certificate so I'm going to use ACM to request a certificate :
+To serve secure content I needed a HTTPS certificate so I used ACM to request one :
 ```yml
   MyCertificate:
     Type: AWS::CertificateManager::Certificate